emdmed/triageapi/README.md

 Access readme at https://triageapi.herokuapp.com

-when cloning check that "prod" variable in config.js is set to false
+(When cloning check that "prod" variable in config.js is set to false)

-TODO
+# TODO

 - add more diagnostic options
 - debug laboratory interpretation